koopjs/koop-provider-google-sheets/README.md

 # Other Useful Information

-If you do not have the flexibility to deploy the project to a development environment, feel free to give the sample Google Sheets provider I created here.
+If you do not have the flexibility to deploy the project to a development environment, feel free to try out the sample below.

 [https://googlesheets-provider-hkrquwqwvp.now.sh/googlesheets/FeatureServer/0](https://googlesheets-provider-hkrquwqwvp.now.sh/googlesheets/FeatureServer/0)